John McLean (explorer): Ungava Bay

 After the Koksoak cleared of ice on 25 June 1839, McLean travelled up Ungava Bay to the George River, which they followed despite its low water until its head of navigation.
 They then passed overland to where Erlandson had established Fort Nascopie on Petitsikapau Lake.
-Attempting to complete the route without Innu guides, they got lost<ref name= and reached the upper Churchill, discovering the Grand Falls (now Churchill Falls).
+Attempting to complete the route without Innu guides, they got lost and reached the upper Churchill, discovering the Grand Falls (now Churchill Falls).
 McLean considered it "stupendous" and "one of the grandest spectacles in the world", although a hydroelectric project subsequently almost eliminated its flow after 1970.
 Compelled to return, they reached Fort Chimo on 20 September.

 He attempted a different route the next year, while William Henry Allen Davies of the company's Esquimaux Bay District led an expedition up the Churchill from Fort Smith.
 Realizing that Davies had reached almost as far as Churchill Falls, McLean was able to use his report and friendly advice from indigenous locals to find a route up the George, through a series of lakes around the falls, and along the Naskaupi to Lake Melville in 1841.
 The company immediately adopted this final route and promoted McLean to chief trader.
 (Further exploration from Fort Smith eventually showed that the route sought by Finlayson and Erlandson leading directly from Ungava Bay to the St Lawrence was completely impracticable, the forests southwest of Lake Melville being too boggy for travel and their lakes too shallow for the large trading canoes used by the HBC.)

 Although a more efficient route had now been established, the Hudson's Bay Company still found the Ungava District unprofitable and Gov. Simpson ordered that its ships be sent only every other year.
 The company opted against giving the district a proper cartographer and contented itself with rough sketch maps, like that compiled under McLean's direction in 1840.
 McLean's inland route continued to be used, but to supply Fort Nascopie from the south.
 Feeling isolated and abandoned, McLean took the first furlough in his career, leaving Fort Chimo in 1842 to visit his mother in Scotland, passing York Factory, New York, and Montreal on his route.
 The forts he had established were abandoned.
 The entire Ungava District was eliminated in 1843, while from May to June McLean led a team including a royal magnetic survey under John Henry Lefroy from Lachine (in present-day Quebec) to Norway House.
 Lefroy reported him "a person of intelligence and information beyond what one might expect from a man who has all his life been scraping beaver skins together at remote stations" and complimented his flute playing.